x89/Shreddit/README.md

 ## For Windows users

+I highly recommend installing WSL and using the manual installation instructions.

+Or (from the original author):

 1. Make sure you have Python installed.
    [Click here for the Python download page](https://www.python.org/downloads/).
         - **Note:** Install either `python 2.x` or `python 3.x`, not both.